andreybabynin/andreybabynin.github.io/README.md

 ### Hi, I'm Andrey  👋

+I'm DS and a great enthusiast of building ml-projects on top of parsed data.

 ### My projects

-My prime interest is the study of capital markets utilizing ML tools.
+My prime interest is the study of capital markets with ML tools.
 I try to extract meaning from noise in an visually appealing way:

+P.S.: May not work after November 28 until I transfer them from heroku to another server.

-1. Network Graph for mentioned stocks [network.tradingloop.ru](network.tradingloop.ru) -> [Git](https://github.com/andreybabynin/flask-d3-network-dash)
+1. Network Graph for mentioned stocks [network-graph](https://network.tradingloop.ru/) -> [Git](https://github.com/andreybabynin/flask-d3-network-dash)
 2. Telegram bot for semantic analytics (@not_alert_bot) -> [Git](https://github.com/andreybabynin/sentiment-bot-pulse)

+<span style="color: red"> P.S.: May not work after November 28 until I transfer them from heroku to another server. </span>

 and way more to come ...